 not that many people are

 try to get them to understand you

 show them celebrity’s that inspire you’re style show them magazines or wherever you get you’re ideas

 D: I’m sorry, hun.
 It’s so hard when your parents aren’t supportive with what you wear.
 I know my dad is embarrassed/doesn’t like what I wear sometimes.
 My mom sometimes doesn’t like my outfits.
 So usually I just leave when they are gone so I don’t have to hear their feedback.
 I haven’t even told them that I have a blog because I know they will just disappoint me with their reaction.
 My suggestion would be to just don’t change.
 Stay who you are through your clothes.
-Fashion is such a big part in most of our lives, we can’t let anyone change that! :Dposted almost 5 years ago
+Fashion is such a big part in most of our lives, we can’t let anyone change that! :Dposted about 5 years ago

 Being embarrassed by what you wear is a lot better than being embarrassed by your behaviour and the fact that you’re not instantly rebelling shows you’re mature.
 You should try and sit down to discuss it with them.
 If you do it around a table and keep it civilized, expressing why you think it’s unfair hopefully they’ll listen to you.
-Especially if they’ve never had a problem before!posted almost 5 years ago
+Especially if they’ve never had a problem before!posted about 5 years ago